medialab/minet/docs/cli.md

   --domain-parallelism DOMAIN_PARALLELISM
                                 Max number of urls per domain to hit at the same time.
 Defaults to `1`.
-  -f, --filename FILENAME       Name of the column used to build retrieved file
+  -f, --filename-column FILENAME_COLUMN
-                                names.
+                                Name of the column used to build retrieved file names.
 Defaults to a md5 hash of final url.
 If the provided file names have no extension (e.g.
                                 ".jpg", ".pdf", etc.) the correct extension will